learn-co-curriculum/grains.js/README.md

 ### Square

-Write a function, `square` that accepts one one parameter, the square's postition/number.
+Write a function, `square` that accepts one parameter, the square's postition/number.
 It should return the number of grains of wheat on a chessboard given that the number on each square doubles.

 For example: